Mark 14:50-52 (NLT)

 There are 2 light sources that illuminate this scene: the moon (producing a cool blue glow, which is off to the right of the picture) & the 3 torches (producing a warm yellow glow) held by the mob or crowd.

 In the foreground we can see Jesus, held between 2 men who have their hands on his shoulders.
 To the left is a member of this arresting party grabbing the young man’s nightshirt mentioned in verses 51-52, with the young man running off.
+Some Bible scholars believe that figure is John Mark himself (the author of Mark’s gospel).
 In the background you can see 2 of the disciples running up the slope towards a wall.
 There is also a third disciple (Simon/Peter, perhaps?) hiding behind the third olive tree from the left.

 This scene forms part of the Easter series, from Mark’s Gospel.